Professor Matt Cook

 This Birkbeck Voices interview features Matt talking about his recent book Queer Domesticities: Homosexuality and Home Life in Twentieth-Century London (Palgrave Macmillan)

 - Matt Cook is a cultural historian specializing in the history of sexuality and the history of London in the nineteenth and twentieth centuries.
 He has a background in literary and cultural theory and strong interests in cross-disciplinary work and public and community history.
-He is Birkbeck Director of the Raphael Samuel History Centre and an editor of History Workshop Journal.
+He is Birkbeck Director of the Raphael Samuel History Centre, an editor of History Workshop Journal, and is currently Principal Investigator on a major AHRC-funded project, ‘Sexualities and Localities’.

 - Matt joined Birkbeck in 2005 and was previously a lecturer in modern history at Keele University.